Pull Planning: How Lean Construction Practices Can Improve Project Efficiency

 What is Pull Planning?

 Pull planning is usually visualized using a hand-written timeline and color-coded sticky notes denoting each specific task.
 These sticky notes then start to fill up the timeline, allowing all stakeholders to visualize the order and dependencies of tasks and identify possible overlap that may cause delays.
+This pull planning process is important to the project team to manage workflow and planning sessions to accomplish a project milestone.

 How does pull planning improve project efficiency?

+As a project manager, continuous improvement is a job essential.
 Perhaps one of the most important aspects of this technique is that participants learn something after completing a project, and don’t repeat the same mistakes, causing each project to be even more efficient.

 Allows everyone to see the big picture